ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

     [16, 17, 18, 19]
 ```

-As we have 20 solutions, then there are `20/4 = 5` patches.
+As we have 20 solutions, then there are `20/4 = 5` batches.
 As a result, the fitness function is called only 5 times per generation instead of 20.
-For each call to the fitness function, it receives a batch of 4 solutions.
+For each call, the fitness function receives a batch of 4 solutions.

 As we have 5 generations, then the function will be called `5*5 = 25` times.
 Given the call to the fitness function after the last generation, then the total number of calls is `5*5 + 5 = 30`.